Why is it important to have colour blindness properly diagnosed?

-If you have any eye test with an optometrist (a registered health professional who examines eyes, tests sight and dispenses glasses and contact lenses) they should test your colour vision as a matter of routine, but not all chains of opticians in the UK do this test routinely and with some you may have to request a colour vision test specifically and sometimes even pay for it as an extra.
+If you have any eye test with an optometrist (a registered health professional who examines eyes, tests sight and dispenses glasses and contact lenses) they should test colour vision as a matter of routine, but not all chains of optometrists in the UK undertake this test routinely.
+With some you may have to request a colour vision test specifically and sometimes even be asked to pay for it as an extra.
 In England and Wales a colour vision test for children (and adults) does not form part of the NHS eye test and you will need to specifically request a colour vision test.
 If you are asked to pay for a simple Ishihara test we recommend that you go elsewhere.
 However, in Scotland you can expect optometrists to screen for children for colour blindness on their first visit as regulations are different in Scotland.

-You can also see your GP if you have any problems seeing colours.
-Your GP will ask about your symptoms and examine you.
-He or she may also ask about your medical/family history since not all colour vision issues are inherited and can be caused by other medical conditions.
+You can also see your GP if you or your child(ren) have any problems seeing colours.
+Your GP will ask about symptoms, carry out an examination and may also ask about your medical/family history since not all colour vision issues are inherited and can be caused by other medical conditions.

 To see the entire document go to www.neitzvision.com

 More sophisticated tests are also widely used to ascertain whether someone with a colour vision deficiency would be suitable for certain occupations.
 A Lantern test, for example, is used to identify people not suitable to work as train drivers or in marine and aviation jobs or other occupations where the work requires the ability to accurately reading the colours of lights for safety reasons.

-At www.colorvisiontesting.com you can find an initial test for colour blindness on the screen. www.toledo-bend.com/colorblind/Ishihara.asp also shows some Ishihara plates tests for online testing.
-Please note that these tests are for initial screening purposes only, should not be relied upon and will not give an accurate formal diagnosis.
-If you suspect that you or your child might be colour blind please seek professional help from an optician.
+At www.colorvisiontesting.com you can find an initial ‘test’ for colour blindness on the screen.
+Please note that these online ‘tests’ are for initial screening purposes only, should not be relied upon and will not give an accurate formal diagnosis.
+If you suspect that you or your child might be colour blind please seek professional help from an optometrist.

-If you are still unhappy and would like a more detailed diagnosis you can arrange to have a full colour vision test.
+If you are still unhappy or would like a more detailed diagnosis you can arrange to have a full colour vision test.
 Click here to follow the link to the Colour Vision Clinic at City University where professionals will be happy to carry out a full colour vision assessment for you.
 The assessment will cover 8 separate tests and you will be given a report summarising your condition which can be used to advise schools and employers.
 There is a charge for this service.
 There are other locations in the UK which can also carry out detailed colour vision testing.
 Please contact us for more information.